JustinTrombley96/Sprint-Challenge-Applied-Javascript/README.md

 1. Why would we convert a NodeList into an Array?

 You would convert a NodeList into an array to give you the opportunity to access multiple elements without a class or ID.
+Nodelists don't provide the same methods as arrays, so you convert it in order to use map, filter, etc.

 1. What is a component?